laravel/valet/readme.md

 ## Upgrading To Valet 2.0

-Valet 2.0 transitions the underlying web server from Caddy to Nginx.
+Valet 2.0 transitions Valet's underlying web server from Caddy to Nginx.
 Before upgrading to this version you should run the following commands to stop and uninstall the existing Caddy daemon:

 ```
 valet stop